 The raw materials that make your stress hormones, just happen to be the same precursors to your sex hormones.
 The body treats its functions like a hospital triage unit, and stress (physical, chemical, & emotional) is treated as its number one concern, at the expense of the production of other hormones.

 So women can experience hormonal problems well before they hit their peri-menopausal years; unfortunately, when menopause comes, the symptoms may hit even harder.

-When the ovaries stop or slow production of female hormones, the stress glands are the only source of hormone raw materials.
-Except the stress glands are already taxed, and have no raw materials left to produce your female hormones effectively.
+When the ovaries stop or slow the production of female hormones, the stress glands are the only source of hormone raw materials.
+Except the stress glands are already taxed and have no raw materials left to produce your female hormones effectively.

 When you are stressed out, the body’s primary concern is to produce a hormone called cortisol.
 When you produce large amounts of cortisol, you naturally “steal” production from progesterone, estrogen and testosterone.

 A STEEP decline in production of estrogen and progesterone, and ultimately more severe menopausal symptoms that make you want to pull your hair out faster than it may already thinning out on its own.

 So if your stress glands were already being overworked from Life, during menopause they just can’t keep up with all of their responsibilities – the result is a hormonal rollercoaster ride as your ovaries slowly stop producing estrogen and progesterone and the adrenal glands become the only source of sex hormone production.
 If they’re already busy pumping out lots of cortisol, or tired from years of doing so, hormone symptoms can be experienced.